Health Benefits Of Walking – 13 Ways To Exponentially Increase The Quality Of Life

 For starters check out our list of benefits provided by regular walking.
 And then, there are a few tips and tricks to help you get there sooner and easier.

-• Take a walk on your lunch break.
+- Take a walk on your lunch break.
+Make it a daily routine.

 Walking shoes and proper gear can make all the difference between a pleasant and dreadful walking experience.
 Even more important if you decide to go hiking over indeterminate terrain.